How to Fill a Vape Cartridge: Complete Guide (2026)

 • Don’t smoke while filling cartridges

-• Keep fire extinguisher nearby if filling commercially
+• Keep a fire extinguisher nearby if filling commercially

 • Work on a clean, flat surface